-- OIt is recyclable - OSome biodegradable versions now coming on market, but not normally! - O Extruder temperature 240 deg C - O Bed temperature 100 deg C (or higher if possible) always! - O Currently stocking gold only. - OA range of colours are available. - O Technically stronger than PLA, however doesn't bond to itself as well: resulting 3D printed parts are about same strength as PLA. - OA little bit more temperature resistance than PLA.
+- O Some biodegradable versions now coming on market, but not normally! - O Extruder temperature 240 deg C - O Bed temperature 100 deg C (or higher if possible) always! - O Currently stocking gold only. - OA range of colours are available. - O Technically stronger than PLA, however doesn't bond to itself as well: resulting 3D printed parts are about same strength as PLA. - OA little bit more temperature resistance than PLA.